containerum/kdc-docs/content/installation/_index.md

 Containerum Distribution of Kubernetes installed from packages relies on containerd runtime.
 Containerd installation is also covered in this guide.

-Make sure that your VMs meet the [requirements](/installation/prerequirements) and then proceed to installation instructions - [using kubeadm](/installation/install_kubeadm/) or [from packages](/installation/packages/).
+Make sure that your VMs meet the [requirements](/installation/prerequirements) and then proceed to [installation instructions](/installation/packages/).